Safety

 The bulk LNG transportation industry, where LNG is commonly used as a fuel for the transporting vessel, has an excellent safety record.

-Over the past 50 years, more than 100,000 commercial LNG cargoes have been safely delivered and global LNG shipments have covered more than 130 million miles – about 5,000 times around the earth – without any major safety incidents in port or at sea.
+Over the past 60 years, more than 120,000 commercial LNG cargoes have been safely delivered without any major safety incidents in port or at sea.
 This is testament to the LNG industry’s rigorous design guidelines for both ships and shore facilities, as well as high standards of training and operations.